informatics-isi-edu/webauthn/doc/rest_api.md

 **To log a user in**

 1. Send a GET /preauth request, setting the "Accept: application/json" header.
 2. If successful, the return value will be a JSON structure that contains either a "redirect_url" or "login_form" attribute.
-If "redirect_url" is present, redirect the user to that URI.
+If "redirect_url" is present, redirect the user to that URL.
 If not, create a login form according to the parameters in "login_form" (as described below) and present that to the user.

 **To log a user out**